Welcome to Klarna’s Shopping Pulse!

 Shoppers all over the world are turning to Buy Now, Pay Later to an increasingly higher extent.
 In fact, there is only one country featured in this report in which shoppers prefer credit cards over Buy Now, Pay Later.

-The preference for Buy Now, Pay Later is higher than credit cards in 16 out of 17 countries.
-The only country in which most shoppers would opt for a credit card over BNPL is Italy, and it’s close.
+The preference for Buy Now, Pay Later is higher than credit cards in 17 out of 18 countries.
+The only country in which most shoppers would opt for a credit card over BNPL is the US, and it’s close.

 Try before you buy.

-The majority of shoppers are more positive towards online retailers that allow them to receive the goods before they pay.
+Shoppers think that being able to check the goods and pay after they have decided if and what to keep is the main benefit with BNPL.
 No physical store would require shoppers to deposit a payment before they touch, feel, and try the goods, and only reimburse their shoppers a few bank days later if they didn’t end up buying it.
-With that in mind, it’s not surprising that shoppers turn to retailers that bridge that gap in the online shopping experience—and enable them to turn their sitting rooms into fitting rooms.
+With that in mind, it’s not surprising that shoppers turn to retailers that bridge that gap in the online shopping experience—and enable them to turn their living rooms into fitting rooms.

 Sustainability-minded shoppers.